 Cerrillos in Santa Fe County, New Mexico — The American Mountains (Southwest)

 Location.
-35° 26.088′ N, 106° 7.229′ W. Marker is in Cerrillos, New Mexico, in Santa Fe County.
-Marker is at the intersection of Main Street and The Turquoise Trail National Scenic Byway (State Road 14), on the right when traveling west on Main Street.
+35° 26.68′ N, 106° 7.354′ W. Marker is in Cerrillos, New Mexico, in Santa Fe County.
+Marker is on County Road 59, on the right when traveling south.
+Marker is located in a parking area.
 Touch for map.
-Marker is in this post office area: Cerrillos NM 87010, United States of America.
+Marker is at or near this postal address: 80 County Road 89, Cerrillos NM 87010, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Welcome to the Cerrillos Hills State Park (approx. 0.7 miles away); Gold and Turquoise (approx. 6.7 miles away); Laura Gilpin (1891-1979) (approx. 6.7 miles away); Amelia Elizabeth White / Mary Cabot Wheelwright Three Wise Women (approx. 6.7 miles away); Sisters of Charity (approx. 6.7 miles away); Bicentennial Celebration / La Bajada (approx. 6.7 miles away); Maria Gertrudis Barceló (approx. 6.7 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Cerrillos (approx. 0.7 miles away); Gold and Turquoise (approx. 6 miles away); Laura Gilpin (1891-1979) (approx. 6 miles away); Amelia Elizabeth White / Mary Cabot Wheelwright (approx. 6 miles away); Three Wise Women (approx. 6 miles away); Sisters of Charity (approx. 6 miles away); Bicentennial Celebration / La Bajada (approx. 6 miles away); Maria Gertrudis Barceló (approx. 6 miles away).

 Also see . . .